 - Weight: 88g

-Another light mouse fits onto the list, at 88g it is around the same weight as the Rival 310.
+At 88g it is around the same weight as the Rival 310.
 It is however significantly smaller in length so it is better fitted for those with smaller hands.

-If you have hands under 17.5cm in length then this mouse is honestly perfect for you.
+If you have hands under 17.5cm in length then this mouse is perfect for you.
 Due to its weight, it is very nimble and with a smaller hand, it will fit like a glove.
 It is also quite low so remember to take that into consideration.

 This mouse is a little controversial as some people love it but others hate it.
 This is because of the shape as it is a little different compared to most top-end mice.
 There is a deep thumb groove on the left-hand side and the base of the mouse curves out creating a unique shape.